Friday, January 2, 2015

 Brother against brother

-I witnessed killings and massacre
+I witnessed killings and massacres.

 The insane evil Radio